Scale & the edge

 seekrit is globally distributed by construction.
 Because encryption and decryption are the

-cluster to size, and no secret material to replicate.
+secret material to replicate.

 ## Runs on Cloudflare's edge